slundi/RatioUp/README.md

 - [ ] UI: File explorer when the torrent has multiple files
 - [ ] Announce at the correct interval
+- [ ] Fix response parsing: MalformedBencode("Input contains invalid UTF-8."), MalformedResponse("peers" does not map to a dict or a string of bytes.")
 - [ ] Send torrent list through the websocket to refreh next announce, seeders and leechers
 - [ ] Docker image